 I confirm that

-- the attached consolidated summary per section reflects the views of the examiners - the candidate has made all the corrections that the examiners suggested, as per the candidate's revision report (attached) - the University's rules and policies have been adhered to in examining the abovementioned mini-dissertation
+the attached consolidated summary per s ection reflects the views of the examiners

+the candidate has made all the correction s that the examiners suggested, as per the

+candidate's revision report (attached)

+the University's rules and policies have be een adhered to in examining the above-

+mentioned mini-dissertation

-I recommend that the mark reflected in the attached consolidated summary be accepted as the final mark to be awarded to the above-mentioned mini-dissertation
+I recommend that the mark reflected in the attac

+final mark to be awarded to the above-mentioned mini-dissertation

 Principal supervisor's signature

 Date

 I support the supervisor's recommendation

 Signature of Head of Department

 Date

+Date

-I confirm that the Faculty Assessment Committee final mark to the abovementioned mini-dissertation %
+I confirm that the Faculty Assessment Committee awarded the following

+final mark to the abovementioned mini-dissertation

 Signature of Dean

+o.g. ataro o.
+Doan

 Date